 Wake County school officials Tuesday took a big-picture approach to developing a strategic plan with a discussion about how to bring innovation into classrooms for both students and teachers.

-Tony Wagner, an education expert from Harvard University, led the brainstorming among the school board and senior staff that focused on making sure:• Students develop the skills to be innovative thinkers.
+Tony Wagner, an education expert from Harvard University, led the brainstorming among the school board and senior staff that focused on making sure:

 The school system plans to release a strategic plan by the end of 2014 that sets out goals and priorities for the next five years.
 Officials already have conducted focus groups and surveyed more than 11,000 people online about what they would like to see.